 Common Names: European mistletoe, mistletoe

-- Because mistletoe has not yet been proven to be a safe and effective cancer treatment, it should not be used outside of clinical trials.
+- Mistletoe is not a proven cancer treatment.
+It should not be used outside of clinical trials.

 The NCCIH Clearinghouse provides information on NCCIH and complementary and integrative health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.